 Obviously investors will have to check if legislation in their home country allows them to invest in p2p lending and what the tax implications will be.

 I have personally invested on the following platforms as an international investor, meaning I can tell from own experience that the platforms are not only open to international investors but that the process is also functioning well.

 Bondora*, Estonia, is open to international investors since the end of 2012.
 Bondora offers p2p loans to consumers (borrowers) in 4 European countries.
 It is open to international retail investors residing in the European Union, Switzerland and on a case by case basis other countries.
 It is also open to accredited investors from the US.
 The currency is Euro.
 Read my blog coverage on Bondora.

-Mintos, Latvia, opened to investors in January 2015.
+Mintos*, Latvia, opened to investors in January 2015.
 Loans offered by several loan originators in Latvia, Estonia, Lithuania and Georgia.
 Some loans are secured by assets and/or buyback gurantee.
-Mintos is open to investors from the European Union, Switzerland and Norway.
-The currencies are Euro, CZK, PLN, DKK and GEL.
+Mintos is open to investors from the European Union and many other countries (see list at registration).
+The currencies are Euro, CZK, SEK, GBP, PLN, DKK, RON and GEL.
 Read my blog coverage on Mintos.